 |Motorhomes over 3.5 t||50 km/h||80 km/h||100 km/h||110 km/h|

-Most French motorways are subject to a toll, so it is advisable to plan your trip in advance if you want to go outside of Paris with your rental car.
-In most cases, the toll is either payable when driving onto the highway or a ticket must be drawn to pay the fee when leaving.
+Most French motorways are subject to a toll, so it is advisable to plan your trip in advance if you want to go outside of Paris with your hired car.
+In most cases, the toll is either payable when driving onto the motorway or a ticket must be drawn to pay the fee when leaving.

 If you are not proficient in French, it is advisable to memorise some traffic signs before starting your journey.
 The most important traffic signs are listed below: